 So pair sparkling wine with light, bright, relatively intense foods.
 For example, salad with vinaigrette dressing or sole with lemon-caper sauce.

 Sparkling wine has something that other wines don’t.
 It sparkles!
 That effervescence—and the festive, fancy quality it imparts—expand the list pairing possibilities.

 Pair sparkling wine with creamy, rich foods.
 This goes against the like-with-like idea, but it works—sparkling wine’s intensity stands up to the weight of creaminess, while the contrary acidity and bubbles help cleanse your palate of it.
-Try sparkling wine with cheeses, shellfish, and things heavy with mayonnaise or avocadoes, like Cobb salad or a club sandwich.
+Try sparkling wine with cheeses, shellfish, and things heavy with mayonnaise or avocadoes, like Chilled Cucumber and Avocado Soup with Crab, Classic Cobb Salad, or a club sandwich.

 Pair sparkling wine with fried foods, salty foods, and smoky foods.
 The wine’s intensity works with the intensity of the food, while again, the acidity and bubbles cut through it.
 Think fish and chips, potato pancakes, tempura, salted nuts, prosciutto, and smoked salmon and chicken.